Quality Assurance

 Quality policy SILFO

-The SILFO 2022-2026 strategic vision has been formulated based on the four C’s, which shape the various services across the foundation.
+The SILFO 2022-2026 strategic vision has been formulated based on the four C’s, which shape the various services across the foundation: Caring, Connecting, Creating, Celebrating.

 The four C’s are defined using a developed set of tools that include measurable, perceptible, and demonstrable quality data.
 These data are collected, shared, and evaluated in a cyclical process, which includes targeted research, follow-up questions on previously obtained data, gathering feedback, conducting evaluations, engaging in dialogues, and sharing stories.
 This aligns with the appreciation framework of the Dutch Education Inspectorate.
 The quality cycle is embedded in various ways within the foundation’s work methods.